-- You will be encouraged to explore different techniques and media and different types of drawing skills.
+- Exploring different techniques and media and different types of portfolio presentation skills.

 Who should take this course?

-People who are looking to apply for further studies, those who wish to enhance their portfolio, or those who are simply hungry to unlock their creativity.
+Fashion enthusiasts looking to apply for further studies, those who wish to enhance their portfolio, or those who are simply hungry to look for new ways to look at fashion design and unlock their creativity.